jallanxjallan/onemanairforce/adaptation/scenes/initial_searches.md

 date: 5 July 1988
 name: Initial Searches
 status: draft
-synopsis: '''Muharto tells Cameron of the disappearance of RI-002, and the discovery of the wreckage 30 years later.'''
 title: Initial Searches

 ---
 Muharto tells Cameron that on the afternoon of 1 October 1948 he heard reports that RI-002 had not arrived at Bukittinggi.
 In the following days, the Dutch denied any knowledge of the disappearance, and the